-Heart disease is a serious condition.
+Heart disease is a serious condition, talk to your New York City Cardiologist or your local heart disease specialist for latest prevention and treatment options.
 At Manhattan Cardiovascular Associates, a leading NYC cardiologist Dr. Ghachi has the most advanced equipment and a vast array of cardiac tests available to diagnose heart disease before any complications even occur.
-Visit NYC heart doctor to get the tests you need to be sure you don’t have the disease or to get the proper cardiovascular doctor treatment.
+Visit NYC heart doctor to get the tests you need to be sure you don’t have the disease or to get the proper cardiovascular heart disease treatment.

 Heart and cardiovascular disease also cross ethnicities, although the Deep South typically has a higher incidence of heart disease than other geographic areas in the U.S.

 But while heart disease is the number one killer in the country, it is also the one of the most preventable diseases.
 That makes the losses all the more devastating.
 Make an appointment with a leading heart disease treatment specialist in NYC for proper diagnosis and cardiac treatment.

 Join the Crowd

 The Centers for Disease Control (CDC) reports that about half of all Americans have at least one of the three main risk factors for heart disease, stroke and cardiovascular disease:

 According to New York City cardiologists and heart disease specialists in US poor lifestyle choices only exacerbate the statistics.
 Nearly all Americans are subject to slip into one of the influential risk factors for heart disease.
 Putting you at even higher risk are such choices as:

 - Excessive alcohol consumption

 - Poor nutritional choices that create diets high in saturated fats and sugar and low in vitamins and minerals